 ACCA has for a number of years allowed options in the final stages of its qualification.
 Broadly speaking there is the traditional audit route or the Management Accounting route (similar to CIMA’s qualification).

-ACCA students study in third party colleges, whereas CAI students study in CAI colleges.
+ACCA students study in third party colleges, whereas all CAI education is done in-house; they are the college essentially.
+So you can only do the CAI academic programme through their own internal education.
 ACCA rate colleges as ACCA approved, ACCA Gold Approved, and ACCA Platinum Approved.
 There would also be other non approved colleges that offer ACCA lectures.

 Teaching Council of Ireland recognise ACCA (and ICPAI) for the purposes of teaching three subjects to leaving cert level.
 Business Studies, Economics and Accounting.
 CAI are only recognised for Business Studies and Accounting.

 Annual membership fee approx €200 euro approx a third of CAI and ICPAI fees.

 Studying costs are borne by student whereas CAI students (excluding "Flexible Option" / Chartered Business Route) have these fees paid for them. <MOD NOTE: Many CAI students don't have their fees paid for them.
 If they are under a training contact, yes they do; if they are in the Flexible Route, they may or may not, depending on where they are working.>

 ACCA students require 3 years approved experience (one of which can be before joining ACCA, but 2 years must be after joining).